Yalies/Yalies/README.md

 - Yalies Developer Service Account (Under IAM & Admin): Used for the gcloud CLI tool
 	- If you need your key to be added to this service account, ask your team lead

+### How to deploy
+1. Ask your team lead for the `.env.production` files.
+2. In `yalies-backend`, run `npm run deploy`.

 ## Maintenance
 - To get a SQL command line, run the following while the Cloud SQL Auth Proxy is running:

 ```bash
 psql -p 1357 "host=127.0.0.1 sslmode=disable dbname=postgres user=postgres"
 ```

+## Shared Directory
+- Note that the build scripts copy the shared directory into the backend and frontend directories.
+- This is necessary because of the way Google Cloud Run deploys... don't ask

 ## Author